salsita/react-training/README.md

 ```

 * Update this reducer to store `userIds` instead of `users`
-* Update the action payload to be the of the `NormalizedUserEntities` type
+* Update the action payload to be of the `NormalizedUserEntities` type

 ### Entities slice
 Location: `src/modules/entities/entities-slice.ts`